 Mark Ellis is a specialist dry stone waller DryStone.Me.UK who started his business in 1994 from his Farndale base in the heart of the beautiful North Yorkshire Moors.
 Over the years along with rebuilding traditional dry stone walls, Mark has also been commissioned by his clients to design and build bespoke stone wall garden landscapes.

-Mark first had the idea to build a dry stone wall maze in 1997, and with the help of Ryedale District Council, The Forestry Commission / Dalby Forest and The Friends of Dalby Forest, the first foundation stones were laid in September 2014.
-Building work has now begun on the first wall of what will be the largest dry stone wall construction in the world.
+Mark first had the idea to build a dry stone wall maze in 1997, and with the help of Ryedale District Council, Forestry England and The Friends of Dalby Forest, the first foundation stones were laid in September 2014.
+Building work has now begun on the inner circles of what will be the largest dry stone wall construction in the world.

 FODF provide volunteer time to help on site and raise funds.
 The Friends of Dalby Forest (Registered Charity Number 1125882) is a group of volunteers who meet regularly in Dalby Forest (North Yorkshire, UK) to enhance the facilities and settings for all visitors, on a wide range of Forestry Commission-approved projects (www.friendsofdalbyforest.org.uk).

-The Forestry Commission leads the development and promotion of sustainable forest management on behalf of the administrations in Scotland and England.
-Their mission is to protect and expand forests and woodlands and increase their value to society and the environment.
+Forestry England leads the development and promotion of sustainable forest management on behalf of the administrations in England.
+Their mission is to connect everyone with the nation’s forests by creating and caring for forests for people to enjoy, wildlife to flourish and businesses to grow.